BRaVa-genetics/BRaVa_curation/README.md

 This repository contains a collection of scripts and guidelines for curating and running analyses within the BRaVa consortium.

+Within the meta-analysis folder, you can find all the scripts to analyse and plot results contained in our manuscript.

 # Example WES QC pipeline

 A collection of scripts to use as a starting point for running quality control on whole exome sequencing datasets using Hail.